 Tina Huynh is a first generation Vietnamese-American grad student pursuing a dual Master of Health Administration and Master of Public Health at the University of Utah.

 Enoabasi Etokidem is a firstgeneration college student who immigrated from Nigeria to the United States at the age of 7 who hopes to be a pediatric oncologist.

-Isabel Aranibar is a recent immigrant Doctorate degree. to the United States and a dedicated in the health sciences and become a surgeon.
+Isabel Aranibar is a recent immigrant Doctorate degree. to the United States and a dedicated student with plans to pursue a degree freshman, has been an activist within in the health sciences and become a surgeon.